rclone/rclone/docs/content/ftp.md

 In addition to the [default restricted characters set](/overview/#restricted-characters) the following characters are also replaced:

 File names cannot end with the following characters.
-Repacement is limited to the last character in a file name:
+Replacement is limited to the last character in a file name:

 | Character | Value | Replacement |